 Hood College supports a consistent, continuous, and communicated performance management process for its employees.
-The performance management process is designed to encourage on-going constructive dialogue between staff members and their supervisors to build rapport, to identify College-wide values, to clarify job responsibilities, to discuss performance expectations, to highlight accomplishments, to identify career development opportunities and to make adjustments to performance as necessary.
-As part of this process, a formal periodic performance evaluation known as the Performance Discussion Summary (PDS) is used to provide written feedback on current performance levels, to set goals for the next performance period, and to discuss training or developmental needs of the employee.
+The performance management process is designed to encourage ongoing constructive dialogue between staff members and their supervisors to build rapport, to identify College-wide values, to clarify job responsibilities, to discuss performance expectations, to highlight accomplishments, to identify career development opportunities and to make adjustments to performance as necessary.
+As part of this process, a formal periodic performance evaluation known as the Meaningful Conversations online process is used to provide formal feedback on current performance levels, to set goals for the next performance period, and to discuss training or developmental needs of the employee.